 Undergraduate Programs in Engineering

-Community college transfers should complete the sequence of mathematics, chemistry, physics, and engineering courses listed in freshman and sophomore years under the “sample sequence of courses,” if available at the community college.
+Community college transfers should complete the sequence of mathematics, chemistry, physics, and engineering courses listed in freshman and sophomore years under the “sample sequence of courses” at the community college.

-The Bachelors of Science in Civil, Computer, Electrical, and Mechanical Engineering require – 127, 128, 129, and 129 semester units, respectively.
-A minimum of 30 units must be earned in residence at SF State.
-Of these units, 24 must be upper division courses and 12 of these upper division units must be in the major.
-Major requirements, including mathematics, chemistry, and physics prerequisites, comprise – 93 units for civil engineering, 94 for computer engineering, 95 for electrical engineering and 95 units for mechanical engineering.
-For civil engineering, 50 of the required units are lower division and 43 units are upper division.
-For mechanical engineering, 51 of the required units are lower division and 44 units are upper division.
-For electrical engineering, 50 of the required units are lower division and 45 units are upper division.
-For computer engineering, 49 of the required units are lower division and 45 units are upper division.
-The remaining 33 units satisfy the balance of the university requirements including communication skills and general education in humanities and social sciences.
-Students are advised that, except for some general education (G.E.) courses, all courses which are to be counted toward completion of an engineering degree must be taken for a letter grade; the CR/NC option may not be used in this context.
+The Bachelor of Science in Civil, Computer, Electrical, and Mechanical Engineering require 127, 128, 129, and 129-semester units, respectively.
+A minimum of 30 units must be earned in residence at San Francisco State University.
+Of these units, 24 must be upper-division courses, and 12 of these upper-division units must be in the major.
+Major requirements, including mathematics, chemistry, and physics prerequisites, comprise 93 units for Civil Engineering, 94 units for Computer Engineering, 95 units for Electrical Engineering, and 95 units for mechanical-engineering.
+For Civil Engineering, 50 of the required units are lower-division, and 43 units are upper-division.
+For Mechanical Engineering, 51 of the required units are lower-division, and 44 units are upper-division.
+For Electrical Engineering, 50 of the required units are lower-division, and 45 units are upper-division.
+For Computer Engineering, 49 of the required units are lower-division, and 45 units are upper-division.
+The remaining 33 units satisfy the balance of the university requirements, including communication skills and General Education in humanities and social sciences.
+Students are advised that, except for some General Education (G.E.) courses, all courses which are to be counted toward completion of an engineering degree must be taken for a letter grade; the CR/NC option may not be used in this context.

-The required upper division courses provide a broad and basic understanding of the main fields in electrical engineering.
-Upon advisement, each student may choose an area of specialization in the senior year in communications, computers, electronics, control/robotics, or power engineering.
-Graduates of the electrical engineering program are expected to have, within a few years of graduation:
+The required upper-division courses provide a broad and basic understanding of the main fields in electrical engineering.
+Upon advisement, each student may choose an area of specialization during their senior year in communications, computers, electronics, control, and robotics, or power engineering.
+Graduates of the Electrical Engineering program are expected to have, within a few years of graduation: